Back to All Events

 Join Spencer Johnson (UAA Kachemak Bay National Estuarine Research Reserve) and Nicole Schmitt (Alaska Wildlife Alliance) to learn more about our exciting research project in southern Kenai Peninsula, featuring beavers!

 290,000 acres of peatlands on the Kenai Peninsula are at risk of drying out, increasing fire risk and reducing habitat for salmon and moose.
-Beavers, completely trapped out of some river systems on the Kenai, may be a nature-based solution to peatland drying.
+Beavers may be a nature-based solution to peatland drying.
 Beaver dams retain more water on the landscape, recharge groundwater, and often create excellent rearing habitat for juvenile Coho salmon.
 They also create wetlands, which help mitigate the risk of large-scale wildfires.

-However, beavers in the Kenai Peninsula have been heavily trapped and hunted—leading to some regions being completely extirpated—and the current population is reduced to just 20% of its historical numbers.
-We believe that if beavers can be restored to their range, they may help “resist” climate change through their inherent wetland engineering.
+However, beavers populations on the Kenai Peninsula have sharply declined—some river systems with high beaver abundance now have none.
+If beavers could be restored to their range, they may help “resist” climate change through their inherent wetland engineering.

 At this presentation, you’ll learn about the research we’ve been conducting that seeks to understand the impact of beavers and beaver-inspired infrastructure on Kenai Peninsula habitats.